erikr/erikr/posts/data-lessons-from-biotech.md

 We worked with superb partners such as Recursis, Rancho, Bridge Informatics, Code Ocean, and Manifold.
 Working with the best people is expensive but worth every cent.
 Bad consultants end up more expensive by wasting your time and patience.
 I recommend avoiding Genedata.

-## Track and reference work in a single source of truth.
+## Track work in a single source of truth.

 We used (and loved!)
 Notion for documentation, meeting notes, onboarding, etc., and GitHub Issues for tracking technical work.
 Tasks were categorized into `TODO`, `In Progress`, and `Done`.
 Every two weeks we opened the board, groomed the backlog, and synced on current priorities.
 However, the data scientists and data curators could not close issues via PRs since their deliverable was often solved without a pull request (PR).